Estadio Francisco Montaner: Basketball

-When basketball games were also played here (since 1972 they have been played at the Juan Pachín Vicéns Auditorium).
+Basketball games were also played here and since 1972 they have been played at the Juan Pachín Vicéns Auditorium).

-Fans still remember the very first championship of the Leones de Ponce (baseball) in 1952, and the electrifying plays by Tomás 'Guabina' Gutiérrez, Antonio 'Toño' Morales, "El Barco" Salvador Dijols, Ángel 'Conejo' García, César Bocachica, and Joe Hatton, and the maneuvers by the best Puerto Rican basketball player of all times Juan 'Pachín' Vicens, in particular, the night when he became the first player to reach the 5,000 points in Puerto Rican basketball.
+The first championship of the Leones de Ponce (baseball) in 1952.
+There were notable plays by Tomás 'Guabina' Gutiérrez, Antonio 'Toño' Morales, "El Barco" Salvador Dijols, Ángel 'Conejo' García, César Bocachica and Joe Hatton.
+Juan 'Pachín' Vicens, in particular, became the first player to reach the 5,000 points in Puerto Rican basketball.

 Other players

 Montaner also witnessed the speed of Juan "Papo" Franceschi, and the techniques of Arnaldo Bristol, Cuban Javier Sotomayor, Reinaldo 'Pochy' Oliver, Edgardo Guilbe, Emilio Navarro Jr., Félix Martínez, and Javier Culson.